7 Reasons Why Vitamin K2 Is Good For You

 A research study showed that providing vitamin K2 supplementation to healthy young men for 4 weeks increased their insulin sensitivity.4 Increased insulin sensitivity prevents the body from resisting insulin utilization, making the regulation of blood sugar easier.
 This is particularly beneficial for those battling diabetes.

 5. Fights Inflammation

-The recent researches on vitamin K2 have shown that MK-7 help prevents inflammation.
-It inhibits pro-inflammatory markers produced by white blood cells called monocytes.
+The MK-7 form of vitamin K2 is said to prevent inflammation.
+It is believed to do this by inhibiting pro-inflammatory markers produced by white blood cells called monocytes.

 References [ + ]

 |1.||↑||Geleijnse, Johanna M., Cees Vermeer, Diederick E. Grobbee, Leon J. Schurgers, Marjo HJ Knapen, Irene M. Van Der Meer, Albert Hofman, and Jacqueline CM Witteman.
 “Dietary intake of menaquinone is associated with a reduced risk of coronary heart disease: the Rotterdam Study.”
 The Journal of nutrition 134, no. 11 (2004): 3100-3105.|

 |2.||↑||Knapen, Marjo HJ, Lavienja AJLM Braam, Nadja E. Drummen, Otto Bekers, Arnold PG Hoeks, and Cees Vermeer.
 “Menaquinone-7 supplementation improves arterial stiffness in healthy postmenopausal women.”
 Thrombosis and haemostasis 114, no. 05 (2015): 1135-1144.|

 |3.||↑||Iwamoto, Jun, Tsuyoshi Takeda, and Yoshihiro Sato.
 “Effects of vitamin K2 on osteoporosis.”
 Current pharmaceutical design 10, no. 21 (2004): 2557-2576.|